-Derived from more than 25 years in line management, business development, recruiting and training, SC has experience in researching and building business in Africa, recruiting employees at all levels and developing working partnerships.
-SChas carried out assignments in Angola, Benin, Cameroon, China, Cote D’Ivoire, Gabon, Ghana, Guinea, Liberia, Malaysia, Mauritania, Mauritius, Morocco, Namibia, Nigeria, Saudi Arabia, Senegal, Sierra Leone, South Africa, Togo, Tanzania, UAE and USA and is now using this experience in the field of cross cultural consultancy.
+Derived from more than 25 years in line management, business development, recruiting and training, Steve has experience in researching and building business in Africa, recruiting employees at all levels and developing working partnerships.
+Steve has carried out assignments in Angola, Benin, Cameroon, China, Cote D’Ivoire, Gabon, Ghana, Guinea, Liberia, Malaysia, Mauritania, Mauritius, Morocco, Namibia, Nigeria, Saudi Arabia, Senegal, Sierra Leone, South Africa, Togo, Tanzania, UAE and USA and is now using this experience in the field of cross cultural consultancy.

 He lectures on African Trade and Transport Infrastructure at UK Universities and has written on African Trade and Transport for Port Strategy, Cargo Systems, World Cargo News, Fairplay IAPH.

-Having grown up in Pakistan, India and Thailand, JJ studied European Languages at undergraduate level before completing her MA studies in Chinese and Japanese at the University of Edinburgh.
+Having grown up in Pakistan, India and Thailand, Joyce studied European Languages at undergraduate level before completing her MA studies in Chinese and Japanese at the University of Edinburgh.

 Director of a Latin America expert investment, management and business development consultancy, providing specialist investment, management, market entry strategies, business development, marketing, brand building, communications, support and help companies on targeted investment and growing their businesses in the Latin America region.